x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/add-or-remove-email-addresses.md

 Or

-- Run the following command in the Shell.
+- Run the following command in Exchange Online PowerShell.

   ```
   Get-Mailbox <identity> | fl EmailAddresses